Cesarito2021/CH-GEE/README.md

 The Canopy Height Mapper is a Google Earth Engine 🌎⛰️🌳🌲web application (CH-GEE) combining Global Ecosystem Dynamics Investigation (GEDI) data with Sentinel 1/2 and topographical data.
 The GEDI mission can monitor nearest Earth's forests through widespread laser shots of ~25 m of diameters (between 51.6° N and >51.6° S).

+### Vision
+The vision of the CH-GEE web app is to be the leading platform for accessing high-resolution Canopy Height maps of Earth's forests.
+We aim to empower individuals, organisations, and researchers worldwide with the tools and data they need to make informed decisions, protect forests, and address critical environmental challenges.

 ### Accessing the Canopy Height Google Earth Engine App
 To access the Canopy Height Google Earth Engine App, click [here](https://ee-calvites1990.projects.earthengine.app/view/ch-gee).
 For a detailed description of the procedure and to view the repository, you can visit the project on GitHub [here](https://github.com/Cesarito2021/CH-GEE.git).

-### Vision
+### Reference
-The vision of the CH-GEE web app is to be the leading platform for accessing high-resolution Canopy Height maps of Earth's forests.
-We aim to empower individuals, organisations, and researchers worldwide with the tools and data they need to make informed decisions, protect forests, and address critical environmental challenges.
+### *CH-GEE performance assessment at local scale*
+Alvites, C.; O’Sullivan, H.; Francini, S.; Marchetti, M.; Santopuoli, G.; Chirici, G.; Lasserre, B.; Marignani, M.; Bazzato, E. High-Resolution Canopy Height Mapping: Integrating NASA’s Global Ecosystem Dynamics Investigation (GEDI) with Multi-Source Remote Sensing Data.
+Remote Sens.
+2024, 16, 1281. https://doi.org/10.3390/rs16071281

 ### Developers
 1. Alvites Cesar